rticommunity/rticonnextdds-usecases-act/README.md

-# rticonnextdds-usecases-act

 # Overview
 Routing Service architecture for Autonomous Collaborative Teaming use case to
 manage message flow between Platforms and C2(Command and Control) stations.

 The system has been separated into 3 domains:
-- Platform (Vehicle or Platform network): Domain 1
+- Platform (Vehicle or Platform network)
-- WAN Domain (Communications network i.e. Sattellite, Mesh Radio): Domain 2
+- WAN Domain (Communications network i.e. Sat, Mesh Radio)
-- C2 Domain (C2 Network- Groundstations etc.): Domain 3
+- C2 Domain (C2 Network- Groundstations etc.)

 Routing Service acts as a relay mechanism between the *internal* LAN messaging and
 the *external* WAN Domain.